 Safety equipment is often the only thing standing between a person and a traumatic and/or fatal personal injury accident.
 Equipment such as machinery guards, personal fall protection systems, helmets, respiratory devices, and protective shields are requirements for construction and other worksites around Louisiana.
 Other types of safety equipment, such as seatbelts and airbags in motor vehicles, are also important for consumer safety.

-The Louisiana Products Liability Act, or Louisiana’s “product liability” law states that a manufacturer will be liable for the damage its product causes to a consumer in certain situations.
+The Louisiana Products Liability Act, or Louisiana’s law on product liability states that a manufacturer will be liable for the damage its product causes to a consumer in certain situations.
 A “manufacturer” can be the company that made or designed the product, as well as a distributor or seller so long as the requirements or the LPLA are met.
 To have grounds for a product liability case, an injured party must show that 1) the product is unreasonably dangerous, 2) the product caused the plaintiff’s injuries, and 3) the plaintiff suffered real damages because of the defective safety equipment.
 Examples of an unreasonably dangerous defect in safety equipment may include:

 Limitless possibilities for product defects exist that may give rise to a lawsuit.
 If a defect exists, and the defect is what caused the plaintiff’s injuries, the plaintiff may not have to prove that the product manufacturer was negligent.
 Showing that the safety equipment contained a dangerous defect may be enough to prove negligence.
 As long as the plaintiff used the equipment as the manufacturer intended, the plaintiff may be eligible for compensation.